Helix Piercings: Guide & Images

 What Happens During A Helix Piercing?

-Most piercers will prefer to make a mark on your skin so you can make sure about the placement before anything permanent is done.
-Once the mark is made and you’ve signed off on it, it’s show time.
+When getting your ears pierced, most piercers will prefer to make a mark on your skin so you can make sure about the placement before anything permanent is done.
+Once the mark is made and you’ve signed off on it, it’s showtime.

 Once you decide upon where you want your piercing to be, your piercer will quickly disinfect the surface of the skin she’ll be working on.
 Then she’ll use a thin hollow needle to make the hole.
 Once the needle is pulled through, the jewelry will be placed immediately.